k5cents/models-markets/README.md

 In [the
 word's](https://fivethirtyeight.com/methodology/how-fivethirtyeights-house-and-senate-models-work/ "538 model how")
-of Nate Silver, FiveThirty's founder and primary author of their model:
+of Nate Silver, FiveThirtyEight's founder and primary author of their
+model:

 > (Forecasting models) take lots of polls, perform various types of
 > adjustments to them, and then blend them with other kinds of